All Episodes

 Is it appropriate to refer to the government as a gangster government and to question whether this president loves America?

-Well, I said I do believe that actions that have been taken by this White House.
+Well, I said I do believe that actions that have been taken by this White House, I don't take back my statement on gangster government.

 I think that there have been actions that have been taken by this government that I think are corrupt.

-You think the president has anti-American views?
+And you think you think the president has anti-American views?

 I said I had very serious concerns about the president's views, and I think the president's actions in the last two years speak for themselves.

-Now, folks, this sets up something that to me very interesting, something I would like, frankly, to hear your thoughts on.
+Now, folks, this sets up something that to me is very interesting.

-Because I guarantee you that this split here, here's Gregory, and he represents the media, and he represents the Democrats, and he represents a lot of Republicans, saying, whatever you think, don't run around and say he's anti-American.
+Because I guarantee you that this split here, here's Gregory, and he represents the media, and he represents the Democrats, and he represents a lot of Republicans.

-American people don't want to say that.
+American people, you don't want to say that.

 She's not backing down.